ibm-ecm/ica-sample-metabot/README.md

 2. IBM RPA https://www.ibm.com/support/knowledgecenter/en/SSMGNY_11.0.0/com.ibm.wbpm.rpa.main.doc/kc-homepage-rpa.html

 ## Disclaimers
-This code is sample code created by IBM Corporation.
+This code is sample code provided by MagicLamp Software (https://www.magiclampsoftware.net/).
 IBM grants you a nonexclusive copyright license to use this sample code example.
 This sample code is not part of any standard IBM product and is provided to you solely for the purpose of assisting you in the development of your applications.
 This example has not been thoroughly tested under all conditions.
 IBM, therefore cannot guarantee nor may you imply reliability, serviceability, or function of these programs.
 The code is provided "AS IS", without warranty of any kind.
 IBM shall not be liable for any damages arising out of your or any other parties use of the sample code, even if IBM has been advised of the possibility of such damages.
 If you do not agree with these terms, do not use the sample code.

 Copyright IBM Corp.
 2019 All Rights Reserved.